 There are many green tea supplements on the market.
 Some of these contain the whole plant, while others contain extracts.
 Whole plant supplements are usually preferable because they are backed by the integrity of the whole plant.
 Many green tea extract supplements are standardized to provide a quantified amount of ECGC.

 Curcumin is the active ingredient in the bright yellow spice turmeric.
 It is one of nature’s most powerful healers, having revealed its wonders over centuries.
-Numerous studies have shown curcumin to be as potent against inflammation as hydrocortisone, phenylbutazone, and over the counter NSAID drugs like Motrin, without the side effects.
+Numerous studies have shown curcumin to be as potent against inflammation as hydrocortisone, phenylbutazone, and over-the-counter NSAID drugs like Motrin, without the side effects.
 Its powerful antioxidant effects make it a popular natural therapeutic agent for diseases such as arthritis, where free radicals cause joint inflammation and damage.
-Studies have linked frequent use of turmeric to lower rates of breast, prostate, lung and colon cancer.
-It can prevent tumors from forming, and can slow the progression of cancer that is already present.
+Studies have linked frequent use of turmeric to lower rates of breast, prostate, lung, and colon cancer.
+It can prevent tumors from forming and can slow the progression of cancer that is already present.
 Recent studies have documented that curcumin can slow the spread of breast cancer cells to the lungs.
 Turmeric acts as a transcription factor, a master switch for gene regulation.
-When genes are switched off, the growth and invasion of cancer cells is halted.
+When genes are switched off, the growth and invasion of cancer cells are halted.

 Curcumin is even being used effectively to treat Alzheimer’s disease due to its ability to cross the blood-brain barrier.
-Alzheimer’s disease is thought to occur when a fragmented protein accumulates in brain cells producing oxidative stress and inflammation, and forming plaque between nerve cells in the brain that disrupt function.
-Turmeric may prevent the oxidation of cholesterol in the body, thereby preventing damage to blood vessels and causing build up of plaque that can result in heart attack or stroke.
+Alzheimer’s disease is thought to occur when a fragmented protein accumulates in brain cells producing oxidative stress and inflammation and forming plaque between nerve cells in the brain that disrupt function.
+Turmeric may prevent the oxidation of cholesterol in the body, thereby preventing damage to blood vessels and causing the build-up of plaque that can result in a heart attack or stroke.

-Studies have shown that genistein reduces the risk for the hormone related cancers, breast and prostate, by binding with estrogen receptors, preventing estrogen from binding.
-Consumption of traditional soybean products in China and Japan is linked with low incidence of these cancers.
+Studies have shown that genistein reduces the risk for hormone-related cancers, breast, and prostate, by binding with estrogen receptors, preventing estrogen from binding.
+Consumption of traditional soybean products in China and Japan is linked with a low incidence of these cancers.
 And since genistein imitates estrogen, it may be protective against osteoporosis.
 It is frequently used to ease menopause symptoms such as hot flashes.